gcpdev/xpshacl/README.md

   "natural_language_explanation": "The node fails to conform to the specified shape because it contains a property that has been assigned a value that is less than the minimum allowed value.
 The shape enforces a constraint requiring that the property must be greater than or equal to zero, but the provided value is below this threshold.
 This results in a violation of the minimum inclusive constraint defined for that property.", "correction_suggestions": [
     "1.
 Change the negative value of the property to a positive one to comply with the minimum value requirement.\n\n2.
 Alter your SHACL rule to allow for positive values, if you want to accept negative inputs.\n\n3.
 Ensure that the value assigned to the property is greater than or equal to the specified minimum limit. \n\n4.
 Review and correct the data entry to meet the defined constraints for the property."
-  ]
+  ],
+  "provided_by_model" : "gpt-4o-mini-2024-07-18"
 }
 ```

 ## Generating Synthetic Data

-If you want more complex data exmaples to test xSHACL, you can generate synthetic RDF data and SHACL shapes using the provided Python scripts.
+If you want more complex data exmaples to test xpSHACL, you can generate synthetic RDF data and SHACL shapes using the provided Python scripts.

 1. Navigate to the `data` directory: